 There are a couple of ways you can take a screenshot, but I am sure you will end up using the keyboard shortcut most of the time.

 After taking a screenshot, you will get options to copy to the clipboard or preview it.
 You can then further choose to share using Windows Share options, copy and save it.

 1] Keyboard Shortcut: Ctrl+Shift+S

-As soon as you use this Ctrl+Shift+S combination, it will add a grey highlight on top of the current tab, and only on the part of the website.
-It will not capture any part of the browser, including the menu.
-If you right-click on it and then press the keyboard shortcut, it will simply not work.
+As soon as you use this Ctrl+Shift+S combination, it will add a grey highlight on top of the current tab.
+Select the part you want to copy.

 2] Right-click anywhere on the webpage, and select Web Capture